cirocosta/cube-translation-vis/README.md

 # \<cube-translation-vis\>

-> Show a very simple visualization of the commands passed to the 3d scene.
+> Shows a very simple visualization of the commands passed to the 3d scene (exposes them to the handler).

 ```html
 <cube-transvis width="200" handler="onMove(dir)"></cube-transvis>